taichi-dev/taichi_benchmark/README.md

 * **Provide a target problem set**
 Since Taichi is a domain-specific language (DSL) focusing on the computer graphics and parallel computing domain, general benchmark cases cannot fully characterize Taichi to its benefit.
-* **Provide a multidimensional comparison between Taichi and other popular frameworks**
+* **Provide a multi-dimensional comparison between Taichi and other popular frameworks**
 Performance is not the only objective, in fact, codes in this repository are not particularly tuned for the optimal performance.
 We also want to present the friendly, concise syntax Taichi exposed to its users.
 * **Open discussions for future performance improvements**
 Through comparing identical algorithms implemented in different frameworks, we can learn and benefit from the entire open-source community to keep improving our language and compiler.